cristofercruz/gb-camera-frames/README.md

 ![Designing with grid](docs/frame-unique-tiles.png)

 ## Saving your frame image
-Make sure to save your image reduced down to 4 colors, this is necessary to convert to 2bpp Game Boy tile format well. **Be sure that your 4 shades have contrast or the converted result will appear with less than 4 colors.**
+Make sure to save your image reduced down to 4 colors, this is necessary to convert to 2bpp Game Boy tile format well. **Ensure your 4 shades have good contrast or the converted result will appear washed out and may use less than 4 colors.**
 ![Reduced color png](docs/reduced-colors.png)

 ## Converting your frame image